-DUI Sobriety Checkpoints
+DUI Checkpoints in Florida

 DUI checkpoints were initially designed to increase roadway safety by catching intoxicated drivers and removing them from the road.
 However, they have gradually evolved into a witch hunt of sorts by essentially harassing nearly every driver attempting to pass through.